HenrikSamuelsson/solutions-introduction-to-algorithms-4e/chapter-01/solutions-chapter-01.md

 - Deletion of an existing element is a fast constant time operation

-- Number of elements can be changed up and down dynamically at run time
+- Number of elements can be changed dynamically at run time

 Weaknesses: